Get the hottest deals

-If you do decide to pay monthly repayments for your new boiler then interest rates may apply meaning the overall price of the boiler will increase ever so slightly compared to a cash price.
+If you do decide to pay monthly for a new boiler then interest rates may apply to the overall price of the boiler will increase ever so slightly compared to a cash price.

 All new boilers produced by Viessmann are backed by a parts and labour warranty that can range from 2 to 10 years.

-Allowing you to rest easy knowing that if you have a problem with you brand new boiler than you will be provided with free parts and free labour, Subject to warranty conditions.
+Allowing you to rest easy knowing that if you have a problem with your brand new boiler then you will be provided with free parts and free labour, Subject to warranty conditions.

 Depending on the boiler you have chosen you may be offered a free warranty extension or you can also choose to extend it with a payment if this is not offered.

 We would recommend that you take a look at Boiler Central where you can get a fixed online price for your new boiler without putting in ANY personal details.

 Gone are the days that you need a surveyor to visit your home and try to sell you a new boiler.